Disentangling homophily, community structure and triadic closure in networks: Stochastic block model with triadic closure (SBM/TC)

 We will denote the seminal edges with an adjacency matrix $\A$, and for its generation we will use the degree-corrected stochastic block model (DC-SBM)~\cite{karrer_stochastic_2011}, conditioned on a partition $\bb$ of the nodes into $B$ groups, where $b_i\in[1,B]$ is the group membership of node $i$, which has a marginal distribution given by~\cite{peixoto_nonparametric_2017}

 where $e_{rs}=\sum_{ij}A_{ij}\delta_{b_i,r}\delta_{b_j,s}$ is the number of edges between groups $r$ and $s$ (or twice that for $r=s$), $e_r=\sum_se_{rs}$, $k_i=\sum_jA_{ij}$ is the degree of node $i$, $n_r=\sum_i\delta_{b_i,r}$ is the number of nodes in group $r$, $\eta^r_k=\sum_i\delta_{b_i,r}\delta_{k_i,k}$ is the number of nodes in group $r$ with degree $k$, $E=\sum_{ij}A_{ij}/2$ is the total number of edges, and $q(m,n)$ is the number of restricted partitions of integer $m$ into at most $n$ parts.
-We refer to Ref.~\cite{peixoto_nonparametric_2017} for a detailed derivation of this marginal likelihood, including also the extension for hierarchical partitions that is straighforward to incorporate, as well as latent multigraphs~\cite{peixoto_latent_2020} (see appendix~\ref{app:multigraph}), both of which we have used in our analysis.
-This model is capable of generating networks with arbitrary degree distributions and mixing patterns between groups of nodes, including homophily~\cite{peixoto_bayesian_2019}.
+We refer to Ref.~\cite{peixoto_nonparametric_2017} for a detailed derivation of this marginal likelihood, including also the extension for hierarchical partitions that is straighforward to incorporate, as well as latent multigraphs~\cite{peixoto_latent_2020} (see Appendix~\ref{app:multigraph}), both of which we have used in our analysis.
+This model is capable of generating networks with arbitrary degree distributions and mixing patterns between groups of nodes, including homophily~\cite{peixoto_bayesian_2019}.\footnote{The SBM is capable of modelling arbitrary kinds of mixing patterns between groups of nodes, with homophily (or assortative mixing) as a special case.
+Therefore our approach is in fact able to disentangle arbitrary mixing patterns from triadic closure, not only homophily.
+However, homophily is the dominant pattern that causes an abundance of triangles, and hence needs to be distinguished from triadic closure.}

 The triadic closure edges are represented by an additional set of $N$ ``ego'' graphs $\g$, attributed to each node $u$ of $\A$, where $\g(u)$ is the ego graph of node $u$.
 The ego graph $\g(u)$ is allowed only to contain nodes that are neighbors of $u$ in $\A$ (excluding $u$ itself), and edges that do not exist in $\A$, so that any existing edge in $\g(u)$ amounts to a triadic closure in $\A$.
 The adjacency of $\g(u)$ is given by